Tate & Lyle

-Tate & Lyle PLC is a British-headquartered, global supplier of food and beverage ingredients to industrial markets.
+Tate & Lyle Public Limited Company is a British-headquartered, global supplier of diverse food and beverage products to food and industrial markets.
 It was originally a sugar refining business, but from the 1970s, it began to diversify, eventually divesting its sugar business in 2010.
-It specialises in turning raw materials such as corn and tapioca into ingredients that add taste, texture, and nutrients to food and beverages.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.